-If your app was made for entertainment purposes rather than to solve a specific problem (AKA you created a game), you’ll want to think about your screenshots a little differently.
-There are two main screenshot styles that you should be aware of:
+If your app was made for entertainment purposes rather than to solve a specific problem (AKA you created a game), you’ll want to think about your app screenshots a little differently.
+There are a few main screenshot styles that you should be aware of:

-- Gameplay: A gameplay screenshot is any image of your screen that was captured while your game was being played — preferably at the height of the action.
+- Gameplay: A gameplay screenshot is any image that was captured while your game was being played — preferably at the height of the action.
 Screenshots of this type can be very visually appealing and create excitement for your app.

 - Artistic: An artistic screenshot, also known as a splash screen, is a highly creative format that takes multiple visuals from a game and combines them in an appealing way that clearly defines its USPs.

-- Character-oriented Screenshots: place more focus on characters within the game.
-This is most heavily done with games based on well-known IPs that have strong brand recognition and in games where the characters themselves drive the installs and a majority of the appeal.
+- Character-oriented Screenshots: These screenshots place more focus on characters within the game.
+This screenshot style is usually used by games with well-known IPs, giving them strong brand recognition.
+It’s also used by games in which the characters themselves drive installs and offer a majority of the game’s appeal.